tq-systems/meta-tqmx86/README.md

 This kernel supports the newest hardware found on the TQMxE40C/M/S modules; in particular, it adds support for the CAN controllers of the Atom x6000 CPU, which is missing in Linux 5.10.

-Linux 5.12 is provided as a technology preview.
-It will not receive updates through this layer or *meta-intel* and should only be used for evaluation purposes.

 ## Known issues